The history of Skinwalker Ranch

 In northern Utah there exists a “ranch” so strange, so bizarre, that the National Institute for Discovery Science (owned by Las Vegas businessman and billionaire Bob Bigelow) purchased it solely for scientific research purposes.
-Located in the Uintah Basin near the town of Fort Duchesne, paranormal activities such as strange creatures, bizarre objects, black triangles, animal mutilations, and telepathic messages, have been reported on the 480 acre Skinwalker Ranch for hundreds of years.
-It is estimated that over half the population in the area have witnessed unusual paranormal activity on, or near what became known as the “Strangest Place on Earth”.
-Local Ute Indians believe the land to be cursed and tribe members are strictly forbidden to enter the property.
+Located in the Uintah Basin near the town of Fort Duchesne, paranormal phenomenon such as strange creatures, bizarre objects, flying black triangles, animal mutilations, and telepathic messages, have been reported on the 480 acre Skinwalker Ranch for hundreds of years.
+It is estimated that over half the population in the area surrounding the ranch have witnessed unusual paranormal activity on, or near what became known as the “Strangest Place on Earth”.
+Even the local Ute Indians believe the land to be cursed – and tribe members are strictly forbidden to enter the property.

-The earliest attempts to document the paranormal accounts that occur at Skinwalker Ranch began in 1951 by a local science teacher named Junior Hicks.
-After spotting a large object cross the sky during broad daylight (the UFO sighting was also witnessed by the students of his class), Junior recognized that something strange was indeed going on around the Uintah Basin.
-Junior began documenting unusual accounts which resulted in a record of over 400 different paranormal events in the area of Skinwalker Ranch, some dating back more than five decades.
+The earliest attempts to document the paranormal phenomena that occur at Skinwalker Ranch began in 1951 by a local science teacher named Junior Hicks.
+After spotting a large object cross the sky during broad daylight (the UFO sighting was also witnessed by the students of his elementary class), Junior recognized that something strange was indeed going on around the Uintah Basin.
+Junior began documenting the unusual accounts which resulted in a record of over 400 different paranormal events in the area of Skinwalker Ranch, some dating back more than five decades.
+Hicks wrote:

 “The UFO activity really started getting intense in the early ’50s.
 There were cases where the whole school and all the teachers saw these things hovering over the town in broad daylight.
 In the ’60s and ’70s, we probably had more UFO sightings than any place in the world.”